Why Queensland Is Perfect for Adventure Travel

 Clear Difficulty Ratings

-A reputable operator will be explicit about physical requirements — not vague marketing language.
-"Easy walk" should mean Easy grade, not "manageable for fit people".
+A reputable operator is explicit about physical requirements.
+"Easy walk" should mean Easy grade — not "manageable for fit people."
+Always ask about maximum sustained gradient and total walking time.

 4